MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ---
-title: Governance in Power Automate
+title: Governance
-description: Governance in Power Automate.
+description: See how to configure Power Automate using Windows registry keys.
 author: georgiostrantzas

 ms.topic: article